Origin and special features

-Mace, also known as mace, is the bright orange seed coat that surrounds the nutmeg.
-After harvesting, it is gently dried to acquire its characteristic reddish-brown color.
-Originally from the Spice Islands of Indonesia, it is now also cultivated in Sri Lanka, India, and Grenada.
-Unlike nutmeg, mace is particularly prized in fine cuisine for its delicate aroma.
-It is considered the more refined of the two spices.
+Mace, also known as nutmeg flower, is the bright orange aril surrounding the nutmeg seed.
+After harvesting, it is gently dried, giving it its characteristic reddish-brown color.
+Originally from the Indonesian Spice Islands, it is now also cultivated in Sri Lanka, India, and Grenada.
+Its delicate, balanced aroma makes it a sought-after ingredient in haute cuisine – the elegant cousin of nutmeg.

 Application